Demisexuality: History

+In 2024, British singer Tulisa came out as demisexual.

 Definition

 Demisexuality is used to describe individuals who feel sexually attracted to someone only after developing a close or strong emotional bond with them.
 Some demisexuals will also feel romantic attraction, while others do not.
 The duration of time and the degree of interpersonal knowledge and bonding required for a demisexual person to develop sexual attraction may be highly variable between individuals.
 There is a lack of clear definitions for what qualifies as a close or strong bond in this context, which can cause confusion.

 Unlike other words used to describe sexual orientations, the term "demisexuality" does not indicate which gender or genders a person finds attractive.